 III.
-Edu III.
-Educational Materials & Reinforcement Items Review Review Area sses smer nt Comments 1.
+Edu II.
+Educational Materials & Reinforcement Items Review Review Area smei nt Comments 1.
 SNAP-Ed activities are planned and implemented in accordance with approved Goals and Objectives for current fiscal year.
 1 2 3 4 2.
 Planned activities are appropriate for the social, cultural, and/or linguistic needs and resources of the low-income population served.
 1 2 3 4 3.
 USDA recommended non-discrimination statement is on sample materials.
 1 2 3 4 Please indicate percentage of compliance.
 4. SNAP funding statement is on appropriate materials and reinforcement items.
 1 2 3 4 Please indicate percentage of compliance.
 5. Materials are written at the sixth grade reading level and free of jargon or technical language.
 1 2 3 4 6.
-All educational reinforcement items are requested and approved in advance of purchase.
+All Nutrition Education Reinforcement Items (NERI) are requested and approved in advance of purchase.
 1 2 3 4 Please provide documentation of prior approval.
 7. Printed materials are free from disparaging remarks regarding single foods, commodities, or industries?
 1 2 3 4 Please indicate percentage of compliance.
-8. All SNAP-Ed educational reinforcement items cost less than \$4 each.
-1 2 3 4 9.
-All SNAP-Ed educational reinforcement items are 1 2 3 4 allowable, reasonable, and necessary.
-All Photo/Video Release Forms are numbered and maintained in a log.
-1 2 3 4 11.
-Describe how and when SNAP-Ed materials are used.
+8. All SNAP-Ed Nutrition Education Reinforcement Items cost less than \$5 each.
+1 2 3 4

+All SNAP-Ed Nutrition Education Reinforcement Items are allowable, reasonable, and necessary.
+1 2 3 4 All Photo/Video Release Forms are numbered and maintained in a log.
+1 2 3 4 Describe how and when SNAP-Ed materials are used.
 12. Websites or online materials are up-to-date.
 1 2 3 4 13.
-Describe how often materials are updated and who is responsible. • • •
+Describe how often materials are updated and who is responsible.

 IV.
-Ger IV.
-General Program Implementation & Coordination Review Review Area sess me ent Comments 1.
+Ger neral Program Implementation & Coordination Review Review Area sessm ent Comments 1.
 Was a Lesson Observation completed during the ME?
-Yes N 0 N/A If yes, please list date, educator, and lesson observed.
+Yes No N/A If yes, please list date, educator, and lesson observed.
 2. Does your LIA participate in any of the AZ Health Zone subcommittees?
-Yes N No N/A If yes, please list committee(s) and member name(s).
+Yes No N/A If yes, please list committee(s) and member name(s).
 If no participation, please ask why.
 3. Do SNAP-Ed activities duplicate efforts of other existing nutrition education programs?
-Yes N No N/A 4.
+Yes No N/A 4.
 There is coordination or collaboration with other local nutrition assistance programs.
 1 2 3 4 5.
 Did you provide information about other resources available to SNAP-Ed audience?
-Yes N 0 N/A (e.g., WIC, SNAP, CSFP, etc.) 6.
+Yes No N/A (e.g., WIC, SNAP, CSFP, etc.) 6.
 How is the IA agency involved?
 7. What cross-program collaboration with other FNS nutrition assistance programs is taking place?

-V. Program Evaluation & Observation Review Area Assessment Comments Program evaluations are completed and submitted by the required deadlines.
+V. Program Evaluation & Observation Review Area Assessmer Comments Program evaluations are completed and submitted by the required deadlines.
 1 2 3 4 Required evaluation tools are being proctored only by SNAP-Ed staff who have completed the required training.
 1 2 3 4

 3. Are evaluation tools being used for internal evaluation purposes?
-Yes No ) N/A If yes, please describe.
+Yes N О N/A If yes, please describe.
 4. All other internal evaluation efforts have been submitted in the most recent Semi-Annual Report Narrative.
 1 2 3 4 5.
 Were the two most recent Semi-Annual Report Narratives submitted by the required deadline?
-Yes No N/A
+Yes N 0 N/A